Here’s the Skinny on How to Look Slimmer this Spring

 In addition, it was discovered that fat cells are much more sensitive to the cold than other cells are.
-This means that if cold can be applied in a very precise manner, the tissues surrounding the fat will not be damaged.
-These fascinating breakthroughs were used to develop the science of cryolipolysis, or what we know as CoolSculpting®.
+This means that if cold could be applied in a very precise manner, the tissues surrounding the fat would not be damaged.* These fascinating breakthroughs were used to develop the science of cryolipolysis, or what we know as CoolSculpting®.
 There is no similar procedure currently available.

 What Happens during CoolSculpting®

 During CoolSculpting®, a special applicator is used to apply the cold.
-The temperature is monitored and controlled very precisely to optimize results and prevent freezing or damage to surrounding tissues.
-Most people do not experience discomfort beyond the initial cold sensation, which tends to subside after the first few minutes.
-The cold will stimulate the fat cells to crystallize and ultimately die.
+The temperature is monitored and controlled very precisely to prevent freezing or damage to surrounding tissues.* Most people do not experience discomfort beyond the initial cold sensation, which tends to subside after the first few minutes.* The cold causes the fat cells to crystallize and ultimately die.*

-Consider finding a facility that offers DualSculpting, where two areas are treated simultaneously.
+Consider finding a facility that offers DualSculpting, where two areas can be treated simultaneously.
 This cuts down on overall treatment time.
-Something else to look for is a practitioner who does “stacking” of treatments.
+Something else to look for is a practitioner who “stacks” treatments.
 This refers to having an area treated, warming it up, then treating it again.
-Stacking this way can reduce or eliminate the need for follow-up treatments and give you more comprehensive results, faster.
-Gradually, the crystallized fat cells are eliminated from your body via the natural functions of your immune system
+Stacking this way can reduce or eliminate the need for follow-up treatments and give you more comprehensive results, faster.* Gradually, the crystallized fat cells are eliminated from your body via the natural functions of your immune system.*

 What to Expect After CoolSculpting®

-You’ll be able to go right back to your regular activities after having CoolSculpting®, though you may experience some mild swelling and slight discomfort.
-Since it takes time for the fat cells to leave your body, it takes time to see the results from CoolSculpting®.
-Most people are able to see some change after a few weeks, with the final results developing around 3 months or more after treatment.
+You’ll should be able to go right back to your regular activities after having CoolSculpting®, though you may experience some mild swelling and slight discomfort.* Since it takes time for the fat cells to leave your body, it takes time to see the results from CoolSculpting®.* While individual experiences vary, most people are able to see some change after a few weeks, with the final results developing around 3 months or more after treatment.*

 Being a Good Candidate for CoolSculpting ®

-If you’re considering CoolSculpting®, you have to ask yourself the right questions.
-Here are some signs you might be a good candidate.
+If you’re considering CoolSculpting®, you have to ask yourself the right questions and notice signs indicating you might be a good candidate:

 - You have stubborn pockets of fat that are resistant to diet and exercise.